 Despite all the mischief pet monkeys caused sometimes real attachments existed between them and their owners.
 One story of attachment involves a sailor, a showman, and a monkey in 1820.
 The sailor and showman appeared before the Lord Mayor each claiming the monkey was his.
 It seems the sailor had lost his monkey a month earlier and found it while viewing an exhibition in Bartholomew Fair.
 The sailor immediately told the showman, but the showman refused to return the monkey.
 When the case was brought before the Lord Mayor, he decided the wisest thing was to let the monkey choose its owner.
 “The monkey clung about the neck of the sailor licked him, patted his cheeks, and caressed him in the most affectionate manner.”
 The Lord Mayor then told the showman to take the monkey from the sailor, but the attempt exasperated the monkey and the monkey hit the showman on the head with a stick.
 A few other such demonstrations convinced the Lord Mayor as to ownership, and he advised the showman to give up his claim.
 But when the disputants left, the showman was still arguing with the sailor while the monkey held tight to the sailor’s neck.

 Another story showing the affection between a pet monkey and its owner involves a Major in the Bengal army.
-He had a pet monkey and when he was ordered to active service he had to part with it and sold it to a menagerie that was going to England.
+He was ordered to active service and had to part with his pet monkey and sold it to a menagerie that was going to England.
 Two years later, the Major found himself in England and by chance visited a menagerie.
 There he was surprised to discover his former pet, whose “frantic joy and cries affected all present.”
 The Major was also affected by their reunion so much so he resolved to purchase the monkey back as soon as he completed some unfinished business in town.
 He was delayed a week and when he returned, the menagerie owner informed him that upon his departure the monkey’s “wild excitement changed into the deepest despondency.
 He refused to eat.
 No delicacies could tempt him; he pined away, day by day; and, shortly, before the Major reappeared, his poor monkey … died of a broken heart.”

 “I cannot discern in what intrinsic way the love they have for me differs from human love … The psychic spark which dimly glows in the animal bursts into a blaze of effulgence in man.
 The one differs from the other just as a single ray of sunlight differs from the glorious light of noon.”